robertdebock/ansible-role-logstash/README.md

 # [logstash](#logstash)

-Install and configure logstash on your system.
+Install and configure Logstash on your system.

 |GitHub|GitLab|Quality|Downloads|Version|
 |------|------|-------|---------|-------|